niccolodpdu/ABDS/README.md

 ## User Manual
 https://htmlpreview.github.io/?https://github.com/niccolodpdu/ABDS/blob/master/vignette.html

 Some features in this vignette may not be properly displayed online.
-It's recommended to download the vignette on your local side.
+It's recommended to download the vignette to your local side.